anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 - Change all default user accounts where technically feasible
 - Change all default credentials
 - Restrict access according to only those protocols/service/address adhering to the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)
+- The same authentication credentials must not be reused on different components (sec.sys.011)
+- Restrict access to Operating System (sec.gen.005)

 #### 6.3.1.3 Password policy
 For all infrastructure components, passwords must be hardened and a strict password policy must be applied (sec.gen.002).